 When turning this galley kitchen into an open-concept floor plan, Jessica Helgerson maximized the full length of the wall by adding built-in seating.
 Using the same inky hue on the base makes the bench look like a natural extension of the workspace.

-A monochrome space with black cabinets and a matching countertop and backsplash sets a dark and dramatic mood that’s perfect for dinners with friends or your S.O.
-It’s also a great way to “hide” appliances in an eat-in kitchen.)
+A space with dark cabinets and a matching countertop and backsplash sets a dramatic mood that’s perfect for dinners with friends or your significant other..
+(Psst: It’s also a great way to “hide” appliances in an eat-in kitchen.)
 To keep the monochrome scheme from sucking you into a black hole, be adventurous with your lighting choices—think a Noguchi lantern or similar paper pendant.

-If you’re not one to hold back, embrace a tone-on-tone look like in this kitchen from Studio Sven, which features dark countertops, cabinets, and walls.
-A dark Venetian plaster adds texture to the space, while doors and trims (even ductwork) in the same shade give it a unified look.
+If you’re not one to hold back, embrace a tone-on-tone look, like in this kitchen from Studio Sven, which features dark countertops, cabinets, and walls.
+A dark Venetian plaster adds texture to the space, while doors and trim (even ductwork) in the same shade give it a unified look.

 Play With Varying Dark Hues

 Not all black tones are the same.
-There are some with blue undertones, others with brown notes, and some that are simply pitch dark.
-To give your space dimension, consider mixing varying dark hues: go for a black terracotta tile with blue undertones as a backsplash, for example, and paint the cabinets in a warmer shade of ebony.
+There are some with blue undertones, others with brown notes, and some that are simply pitch-dark.
+To give your space dimension, consider mixing varying hues.

 Mix in Warm Woods